 Around Easter, Movses Karoian asks the director of the orphanage, Hovhanness Aharonian, permission to set out on a lone journey to visit Beylan, his birthplace.
 He somehow gets to his native village Kerk-Khan.
 He looks for familiar faces, he wants to find the village baker, but no one is to be found.
 “Then I head towards our home.
 All of a sudden, before the last five-six steps, my sister appears and starts shouting, ‘Abou, it is my brother!’
 She takes me by the hand and leads me to a house made of branches and fortified by mud.
 A while later she makes “Mech” with grape leaves.
 And it is a regal meal.
 She keeps saying, ‘Eat boy, this is Mech, you don’t get to eat much, eat, eat.’”
 The conditions at the orphanage must not have been that brilliant if a modest meal like eech is considered regal.

-Twenty years later, the Armenian population of Cilicia, following the well known turn of events, is uprooted from their homes.
+Twenty years later, the Armenian population of Cilicia, during the Genocide, is uprooted from their homes.
 In a copybook no larger than a matchbox, next to calculations, important dates and some notes, Movses writes, “July 18, 1939, at 2 in the afternoon we left Kerk-Khan leaving all our belongings to the Turkish government.”

 Movses, with his three daughters, heads towards Aleppo, then Zahle, then Beirut.
 Two more daughters are born into the family.
 The untimely death of his wife leaves the burden of caring for the family, especially the responsibility of feeding the family, on Movses’ shoulders.
 The eech with tahini, which he had learned to make from his sister, becomes a staple thanks to four features – fast, easy, filling and tasty.